orphu/mcdungeon-docs/configuration.rst

       level.
 The map will be placed in a random chest on an upper level (if one exists).

+   mapcolor
+      When the above map items are generated, the item sprite will have scrawlings of this color.
+Give a hex RGB value.

+   paintingcolor
+      As above, but for paintings items.

+      .. seealso:: `Custom Paintings`_

    mapstore
       mapstore will provide an alternate world in which to store your dungeon maps.
 If you're playing vanilla, don't worry